Ankit0saw/Campus-Talk-Nitk/README.md

 - Fully responsive and mobile-friendly design built with React and Tailwind CSS
 - Clean and intuitive chat interface with real-time updates using Context API
-- One-to-one messaging with image sharing and live online user status
+- One-to-one messaging with image & video sharing with progressive slider
+- Live online/offline user status and unread message counts with timestamps
 - Smooth transitions, gradient buttons, and form validations for better UX
 - Profile editing with avatar upload preview powered by Cloudinary
-- Unread message counts and timestamps enhance chat clarity
+- Users can update all personal details like name, gender, DOB, department, course, currentYear, Bio etc.
+- Secure password update and profile management

 ---